NatalieKilhamn/3d6constitution/docs/corpus/4_characters.md

 4.7 The three basic character classes are i) _fighters_, who excel at combat; ii) _sages_, who excel in knowledge, and iii) _adventurers_, who are more flexible and might specialise in other fields.

 4.8 A new character must be i) human, ii) from the "civilised world" or Gaul, and iii) relatively short on money.
 Any player who wishes to create a character different from this must have their concept accepted by the referee.
 Any player who wishes to use a non-standard character concept that has already been used once may only do so on a roll of 1 on a d6.
+<details><summary markdown="span">Click for history and notes</summary>

+Points i) and iii) are almost universal, while point ii) is specific to the "fantasy Europe" setting used in Maastricht '18.
+Its intent, when originally laid down by the referee of Maastricht '18, was to clearly delineate a part of the world that considers itself to be "the civilized world", and have all player characters be either from there, or from the pre-approved exception of Gaul.
+</details><br/>

 4.9 A player who participates in a session is rewarded with an opportunity to slightly improve a character they played in that session.
 This is done by rolling a d20 against any ability; on a roll higher than the ability score, the ability is raised by one point.
 On a lower roll, the player may try again against another ability.
 They only get to try to improve each ability once; if all fail, no such improvement happens that session.

 4.10 A character has certain skills, rated from 0 to 100, where 0 means practically unaware of the skill and 100 means as well-versed as a regular human can get.
 Some ability checks are modified by the skill value, meaning the ability score is multiplied by the skill value interpreted as a percentage.

 4.11 A character's skills are not recorded exhaustively.
 When a skill is used for the first time, the group considers the character's background and determine a reasonable skill level for them.
 Skills can go up and down according to the group's shared view of the character.
+<details><summary markdown="span">Click for history and notes</summary>

+In [Eero's explanation of his skill system](http://www.story-games.com/forums/discussion/comment/462703/#Comment_462703), he also includes the option to "frivolously" improve a skill instead of an ability score (_cf_ 4.9).
+That rule might find its way into our rules, if someone makes a push for it.
+</details><br/>